ValgulNecron/kasuki/readme.md

   - [ ] Add docs to every public function.
 (Run, Register and Autocomplete do not need this.). started and clearly not finished.
   - [X] Logging
+  - [ ] Updating to serenity 0.12 — Working on it.
+  - [ ] Support for command in dm (would need a rewrite on the langage part to default to en even when there is no guild id)

 - Anime submodule:
   - [X] Finish comparison function.